Avaiga/taipy-doc/docs/manuals/deployment/linux/redhat.md

 ## Open the firewall

-Your application is ready to receive traffic from the Internet but your firewall still blocks the communication.
+Your application is ready to receive traffic from the Internet, but your firewall still blocks the communication.
 Open the _http_ port that is (i.e. port _80_):
 ```
 sudo firewall-cmd --zone=public --add-port=80/tcp --permanent